talk2sohail/color-game/README.md

 ## Features and Description

-I have managed to make it a [PWA](https://developers.google.com/web/progressive-web-apps) which make it easy to be more engaging and it works offline as well!
+I have managed to make it a [PWA](https://developers.google.com/web/progressive-web-apps) which make it easy to install(add to home screen) on your device making it more engaging and it works offline as well!

 Some screensots might help you on the way.